refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ### `checkError`

 When a `dataProvider` method returns an error, `checkError` is called with the error object.
-If `checkError` returns a rejected promise, `logout` method is called and users become unauthorized and get redirected to `/login` page by default.
+If `checkError` returns a rejected promise, the `logout` method is called and user becomes unauthorized and gets redirected to `/login` page by default.

 In this example, we log the user out when HTTP error status code is `401`.
-You can decide depending on any error status code you want to check if the users continue to process by returning a resolved promise or they are logged out by rejecting the promise.
+You can decide, depending on any error status code you want to check, if the users continue to process by returning a resolved promise or if they are logged out for rejecting the promise.

 ```tsx title="auth-provider.ts"
 const authProvider = {